The best hotels in Hagatna

 Typhoon season doesn't mean skip Guam. it means save money

 August through October is typhoon season on paper.
 In practice, direct hits on Hagatna are infrequent.
 Hotel rates drop 25-35% below peak during this window.
-Buy comprehensive travel insurance ($40-80 for a week's coverage), monitor the National Weather Service Pacific forecasts, and you can have a nearly empty Tumon Bay beach to yourself.
+Buy detailed travel insurance ($40-80 for a week's coverage), monitor the National Weather Service Pacific forecasts, and you can have a nearly empty Tumon Bay beach to yourself.

-Hotels in Hagatna — FAQ
+Hotels in Hagatna, FAQ

 What's the best area to stay in Hagatna?